dadaatom/Comp472_Project/ImageClassificationTool/README.md

 - Set image folder path
 - Create the 4 output folders in the image path

+## Usage
+- Inputs 0 through N will output to a new folder
+- Inputs N and above will skip that image
+- Below 0 will end program execution.

-## Note:
+## Notes:
-- Images will not close on new open so feel free to just right-click close all.
+- Images will not close on next image so feel free to just right-click close all.
-- Inputs 0 through 3 will output to a new folder.
-Inputs 3 and above will skip that image.
-Below 0 will close the execution.